centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

 1. A MatsFactory must be instantiated with an ApplicationName and ApplicationVersion.
 This is meant to be name of the containing service.
 E.g. if you have an "OrderService" of version "2022-02-18-build4321-e7084be" containing a MatsFactory, then that would be the `appName` and `appVersion`.
-2. A MatsFactory also has a `name`, which is relevant if a service has multiple MatsFactories, e.g. connecting to multiple backing message brokers - the name should then reflect which broker it is connected to.
-3. Every Mats initiation, which initiates a _Mats Flow_, must create a unique `TraceId` which follows the Mats Flow till it ends.
-4. .. and an initiation must also state its `InitiatorId`, which should be unique as to _where in the code_ the initiation happens, but not unique per initiation.
+2. Every Mats initiation, which initiates a Mats Flow, must state its `InitiatorId`, which should be unique as to _where in the code_ the initiation happens (but not unique per initiation).
+3. and finally, every initiation must create a unique `TraceId` which follows the Mats Flow till it ends.

-All Stages in a Mats flow, from its initiation to its end which is when a stage doesn't create an outbound flow message, will have the following common elements present (and this holds no matter which host it passes through).
+All Stages in a Mats flow, from its initiation to its end which is when a stage doesn't create an outbound flow message, will have these common elements present (and this holds no matter which host it passes through).

 1. InitiatingTimestamp
 2. InitiatingAppName, InitiatingAppVersion
 3. InitiatorId
 4. TraceId

-(Each individual Stage also knows who directly called it, i.e. the FromApplicationName|Version, and FromStageId)
+(Each individual Stage also knows who the current message came from, i.e. the FromApplicationName|Version, and FromStageId.
+Note that a MatsFactory also has a `name`, which is relevant if a service has multiple MatsFactories, e.g. connecting to multiple backing message brokers - the name should then reflect which broker it is connected to.)

 Understand that Mats itself will work just fine even if you set all these to the empty string - this is _purely_ for human consumption, to aid in reasoning about bugs and performance.
 But the fact that these elements follow along with